Nationalities that don’t need a visa for any purpose

 - letter from employer or place of study.
 If self-employed a letter from a solicitor, accountant, bank manager or local Chamber of Commerce;

 Please check the exact requirements on the website of your local German embassy.
-Here you can find a list of German embassies abroad.

 Applications should be made far before the planned departure date, since processing times can vary.
 For short stay visas this will be between two and ten working days, but long stay visas or work visas can take up to several months.
 If you apply for a visa outside of your home country, your application will be referred to the German embassy there, and may take longer to be issued.